Best for agency project management: Wrike vs Teamwork (2026 Comparison)

-The Wrike vs Teamwork for agency project management debate isn't new, but both platforms have changed significantly over the past couple of years.
-Wrike has doubled down on enterprise-grade workflows and AI automation.
+The Wrike vs Teamwork for agency project management question isn't new, but both platforms have shifted quite a bit over the last couple of years.
+Wrike has ramped up its focus on enterprise-grade workflows and AI automation.
 Teamwork has quietly become the go-to for agencies that live and die by client billing.
-This comparison is for agency owners, project managers, and ops leads who want a straight answer — no fluff, no corporate speak, just an honest look at what each tool does well and where it falls flat.
+This comparison is for agency owners, project managers, and ops leads who want a straight answer — no fluff, no corporate speak, just an honest look at what each tool does well and where it stumbles.

 (Funny side note: I've watched three different agency founders spend weeks debating this exact decision in forums, only to pick the wrong tool for their team size and switch six months later.
 Hopefully this saves you that particular headache.)